-Artificial intelligence, robotics, and technology are changing the very fabric of our societies – from how we process information and vote to the quality of our jobs and work.
-Yet this revolutionary impact on our lives – that has already started – is systemically under-discussed across the political spectrum, though some Green Parties in Europe have started to take action.
+Artificial intelligence, robotics, and technology are changing the very fabric of our societies, from how we process information and vote to the quality of our jobs and work.
+Yet this revolutionary impact on our lives is systemically under-discussed across the political spectrum, though some Green Parties in Europe have started to take action.

 What concrete changes can we expect from the ‘digital revolution’ & how can we deal with changes to work, policy-wise?
-Would a basic income go some way to solving the issue?
+Does a basic income help?Read more